JuliaGizmos/WebIO.jl/README.md

 2. Plotting packages like Plotly and Vega can define their own Node type if they wish
 3. Allow Julia code to dispatch on `T` in `Node{T}` -- (my experience from making Escher says that you will need this at some point or the other)

-**Future interaction with Patchwork**: Patchwork right now has its own `Elem` type which will be replaced by `WebDisplay.Node` as a next step.
+**Future interaction with Patchwork**: Patchwork right now has its own `Elem` type which will be replaced by `WebIO.Node` as a next step.
 And it will expose a `Patchwork.update` command which will take a new `Node` instance and apply it by patching over an existing one.
 This would possibly call. `NodeTypes.MyType.patch` to give an opportunity for different Node types to apply updates according to their updation API (here is how [React does this](https://facebook.github.io/react/docs/react-component.html#setstate), for example)

 `*` -- The Node type also secretly contains 2 more fields: `key` and `_descendants_count` - these are for use by [Patchwork](https://github.com/shashi/Patchwork.jl) at a higher level.